godotengine/godot-docs/classes/class_arvrinterfacegdnative.rst

 Brief Description
 -----------------

-GDNative wrapper for an ARVR interface
+GDNative wrapper for an ARVR interface.

 Description
 -----------

 This is a wrapper class for GDNative implementations of the ARVR interface.
-To use a GDNative ARVR interface simply instantiate this object and set your GDNative library containing the ARVR interface implementation.
+To use a GDNative ARVR interface, simply instantiate this object and set your GDNative library containing the ARVR interface implementation.